KAV4N/StrikeEngine/docs/01-getting-started.md

 ```

 This creates a window and starts the game loop.
 Rendering, physics, audio, and script updates all run automatically.

-> **Note:** All paths shown in the docs are for illustrative purposes and do not represent a required project structure.

 ---